Kottai Mariamman Temple, Dindigul

 Kottai Mariamman Temple is an Amman temple located at Dindigul, Dindigul district, Tamil Nadu, India.

 Presiding deity

 Mariamman is the presiding deity of the temple.
-Alongwith the shrine of presiding deity, shrines of Vinayaka, Madurai Veeran, Navagraha, and Karuppanna Swami are found.
+Along with the shrine of presiding deity, shrines of Vinayaka, Madurai Veeran, Navagraha, and Karuppanna Swami are found.
 This temple is mostly visited by th people of the area.
 It has so many important features.

 Entrances

 This temple has three entrances.
 During the period of festivals, the deity would come through the front entrance.
-The rear side entrances are found alongwith the fort.
+The rear side entrances are found along with the fort.

 Festival

 During the Tamil month of Masi, 20-day festival is held in this temple.